cpressey/cyclemill/README.md

 ### Task/workflow infrastructure

-*   make the workflow task pattern a pattern (decorator?)
+*   Workflow task factory; return a chain of tasks where the first creates a workflow, the middle ones (provided by caller) take the workflow, and the final one updates the workflow to finished state.
-*   run a celery "canvas"
+*   Show that we can run a celery "canvas" in this pattern.
-*   Chain of tasks, use for workflow decoy
-*   Error handling, test thoroughly
+*   Error handling should update workflow to "failed" state should an error occur anywhere in the canvas.
+Test this thoroughly.

 ### Django niceties

 *   base template
-*   unit tests (test the tasks using CELERY_EAGER)
 *   form to take length task should run

 ### Docker niceties